department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 containing fields that correspond to the options documented by the `--help` option.
 Once you've created that config file you can run `npm run-script start-dev` in order to run the proxy with your code changes.

 If you're a VA developer looking for the specific values to use for the dev environment, a functional dev-config file can be found in the [saml-proxy-configs](https://github.com/department-of-veterans-affairs/lighthouse-saml-proxy-configs) repository.
+Fields with the `FIX_ME` value will need to be replaced with real values.

 ## OAuth Proxy